 FOKUS develops projection technology for highly dynamic driving simulator at RWTH Aachen University

 The highly dynamic driving simulator at the Institute for Motor Vehicles (ika) at RWTH Aachen University went into operation in October 2016.
-The business unit VISCOM of Fraunhofer FOKUS has developed the projection software of this simulator.
+Fraunhofer FOKUS has developed the projection software of this simulator.

 A slight jerking of the seat accompanies our trip over the motorway.
 On the left lane a truck overtakes.
 Our car is equipped with automatic cruise control that keeps us at a safe distance from the vehicle in front.
 Suddenly red brake lights light up and our car brakes automatically.
 We are pressed into the seat belt and feel our pulse accelerate.
 We are familiar with such situations from everyday road traffic.
 Now they can also be reproduced and experienced in the driving simulator at RWTH Aachen University.
 The simulator is used for vehicle development, especially in the field of autonomous driving.